kata198/QueryableList/README.md

 # QueryableList
-Python module to add support for ORM-style filtering to any list of items
+Python module to add support for ORM-style filtering to any list of items.
+You can use and chain multiple types of filter expressions without several loops in order to greatly simplify the filtering of objects.

 Use through one of the list-type extending classes:

-**QueryableListObjs** - This assumes each item is an object [or implements \_\_getattribute\_\_].
+**QueryableListObjs** - This assumes each item extends object [or implements \_\_getattribute\_\_].

 **QueryableListDicts** - This assumes that each item is a dict [or implements \_\_getitem\_\_].

 You can filter these objects by using the method "filterAnd" (or its alias, "filter"), or "filterOr".

-filterAnd returns a QueryableList where each item matches ALL of the provided criteria. filterOr returns a QueryableList where each item matches ANY of the provided criteria.
+*filterAnd* - returns a QueryableList where each item matches ALL of the provided criteria.
+*filterOr* - returns a QueryableList where each item matches ANY of the provided criteria.

+The QueryableList types support all the operations of a list, and return the same QueryableList types so you can perform chaining.
+QueryableList also supports subtraction, whereas normal lists do not.

+Items filtered do not need to be of the same type.
+If you filter on a field and it is not present on a member, the value of that field is assumed None (null) for comparison purposes.

 You specify the filter operations by passing arguments of $fieldName\_\_$operation (e.x. results = objs.filter(name\_\_ne='Tim') ), where "$fieldName" matches the name of an attribute/key and "$operation" is one of the following: